Fora Financial Business Loans: 2023 Review

 |Minimum time in business||Six months|

 One of the main selling points for Fora Financial is its ease of approval.

 The credit requirements are fairly lax: You’ll just need a minimum 500 credit score and no bankruptcies on your credit file within the previous year (nor any open bankruptcies, for that matter).
-Newer enterprises with just six months of time in business are eligible to apply.
-In addition, businesses earning as little as $60,000 in credit card receipts or $144,000 in total receipts per year are also eligible for financing.
+Newer busineses with just six months of time in business are eligible to apply.
+But to be eligible, you’ll need to earn at least $15,000 in revenue per month, which comes out to $180,000 in annual revenue.

 To speed up your application process, it’s a good idea to round up the required documents you might need in advance.
 Here’s a full list of the documents Fora Financial may ask to see when deciding whether to approve you for financing: